Epicrex/AnimeFigures/README.md

-Don't forget to add information from your own experience with buying figures.
-(Just click edit and commit your changes)
+**Don't forget to add information from your own experience with buying figures (Just click edit and commit your changes).**

 # Table Of Contents